 If you move to a position covered under the State Police Officers' Retirement System (SPORS), the Virginia Law Officers' Retirement System (VaLORS) or the Judicial Retirement System (JRS), or to a political subdivision position eligible for enhanced hazardous duty coverage, you will come under the plan provisions of the new position for retirement and other benefits.
-In addition, if you take a refund of your member contributions and interest and return to covered employment with no creditable service in VRS, you will be rehired under the current applicable plan.

-For more information, refer to the current member handbooks available at www.varetire. org.
+For more information, refer to the current member handbooks for Plan 2 available at www.varetire.org.
 You also can call VRS at 1-888-VARETIR (1-888-827-3847) for assistance.